DoubleBB/bb_rs_erasure/README.md

   'h', ?, 'l', ?, 'o', ' ', w, 'o', 'r', 'l', 'd', '!', r0, r1, r2

-  Recalculate some missing message bytes based on any 12 byte of the original message:
+  Recalculate some missing message bytes based on any 12 byte of the 15 bytes codeword:
   Put the really available first 12 bytes of codeword into v:
 >    uint8_t v[12] = { 'h', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd', '!', r0, r1};
   (in fact you may choose any 12 of available 13 data bytes)